StackDoubleFlow/quest-hook-rs/README.md

 [![Docs](https://img.shields.io/github/workflow/status/StackDoubleFlow/quest-hook-rs/Docs?color=blue&label=docs&style=for-the-badge)](https://stackdoubleflow.github.io/quest-hook-rs/quest_hook/) [![Tests](https://img.shields.io/github/workflow/status/StackDoubleFlow/quest-hook-rs/Tests?label=tests&style=for-the-badge)](https://github.com/StackDoubleFlow/quest-hook-rs/actions/workflows/tests.yml)

+## Platform support

+Despite its name and initial target and scope, this library supports modding most il2cpp games, as long as you have a way to load the mods.

+### Unity versions

+- Unity 2019
+- Unity 2018

+### Targets

+- Android ARMv8
+- Android ARMv7
+- Windows x64
+- Windows x86
+- Linux x64
+- Linux x86

 ## Usage

 Simply add the library as a dependency to your `Cargo.toml` and set the crate type to a C dynamic library.
 You will need to use a nightly version in order to compile `quest_hook`. **Don't forget to select a Unity version**.